odino/odino.github.com/source/_posts/2018-05-18-import-a-google-spreadsheet-into-a-mysql-table-with-docsql.markdown

 <!-- more -->

-At Namshi, we've been using spreadsheet as a mean of configuration for quite some time -- you tell the stakeholder "hey, here's a google doc, if you need to change one of the translations just edit the doc and wait 5 mins" and the bets are down.
+At Namshi, we've been using spreadsheets as a mean of configuration for quite some time -- you tell the stakeholder "hey, here's a google doc, if you need to change one of the translations just edit the doc and wait 5 mins" and the bets are down.

-Sometimes we actually need to import this data into MySQL (could be a *una-tantum* import as well as well as a scheduled job) and we traditionally did this manually, by pulling down a `.tsv` export from Google docs, amending it and running something such as `LOAD DATA LOCAL INFILE`.
+Sometimes we actually need to import this data into MySQL (could be a *una-tantum* import as well as a scheduled job) and we traditionally did this manually, by pulling down a `.tsv` export from Google docs, amending it and running something such as `LOAD DATA LOCAL INFILE`.